 Kamoa-Kakula: The Anchor Customer

 The Kamoa-Kakula copper complex, operated by Ivanhoe Mines in joint venture with CITIC Metal and Zijin Mining, is the single most important potential customer for the DRC segment.
-The mine produced a record 437,061 tonnes of copper in 2024 and is targeting 520,000 to 580,000 tonnes in 2025, making it one of the largest copper mines on the planet.
+The mine produced a record 437,061 tonnes of copper in 2024 and 388,838 tonnes in 2025 after a disrupted year, keeping it among the world's major copper operations.
 When its on-site smelter reaches full capacity, Kamoa-Kakula will produce blister copper anodes that must be transported to market — volumes that could fill multiple train loads per day.
 The mine is located approximately 25 kilometers from the Kolwezi rail station and has been actively engaged in discussions with LAR and SNCC regarding the construction of a dedicated spur line to connect its processing facilities directly to the mainline railway.

 Ivanhoe Mines' founder, Robert Friedland, has been among the most vocal advocates for the Lobito Corridor, describing rail access to the Atlantic as transformative for the mine's logistics costs and competitive position.
 Currently, Kamoa-Kakula's copper output is trucked to Lubumbashi and then exported southward through Zambia — a process that adds significant cost and transit time.
 A functioning rail connection to Lobito would cut the mine's export distance to an ocean port by more than half and reduce logistics costs by an estimated 30 to 40 percent.